ataykocomwell/openrouter-web/README.md

-# LLM Chat Application
+# NextState - smart lifestyle design service

-A simple, standalone web-based chat interface for LLMs using the OpenRouter API.
+A proprietary standalone web-based digital tool and service using LLMs using the OpenRouter API.
 Built with vanilla JavaScript, HTML, and CSS.

 ## Features